Does the term “TOLAC” tweak you?

 - CBAC vs. ERCS

-Some women find the TOLAC acronym offensive, because it implies “trying,” so practitioners sensitive to this may way to use the phrase “planning a VBAC.”
+Some women find the TOLAC acronym offensive, because it implies “trying,” so practitioners sensitive to this may want to use the phrase “planning a VBAC.”
 Understanding that TOLAC isn’t a dig at moms, but just a straightforward, objective term that care providers use, can (hopefully) take the sting out of the word.

 Remember, your care provider is not your girlfriend.
 They use clinical terms because that is the language of their world.
 They speak like clinicians because they are clinicians.
 All that said, providers who are aware of how the term TOLAC is received by some women use the term “planned VBAC.”

 So moms, you use the language that works for you!
 Just remember that TOLAC is really more of a clinical term and when your provider uses it, it doesn’t necessarily mean that they are a jerk.
 They just may have forgotten to code switch from clinical to sensitive language.